nipafx/nipafx.dev/content/articles/2016-06-13-implement-hashcode-correctly.md

 As `equals`, `hashCode` is defined on `Object`.

-## Thoughts on Hashing {#thoughtsonhashing}
+## Thoughts on Hashing

 If `hashCode` is used as a shortcut to determine equality, then there is really only one thing we should care about: Equal objects should have the same hash code.

 This is also why, if we override `equals`, we must create a matching `hashCode` implementation!
 Otherwise things that are equal according to our implementation would likely not have the same hash code because they use `Object`‘s implementation.

-## The hashCode Contract {#thehashcodecontract}
+## The `hashCode` Contract

 Quoting [the source](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html#hashCode--):

 > The general contract of `hashCode` is:
 >
 > -   Whenever it is invoked on the same object more than once during an execution of a Java application, the `hashCode` method must consistently return the same integer, provided no information used in equals comparisons on the object is modified.
-This integer need not remain consistent from one execution of an application to another execution of the same application.
+> This integer need not remain consistent from one execution of an application to another execution of the same application.
 > -   If two objects are equal according to the `equals(Object)` method, then calling the `hashCode` method on each of the two objects must produce the same integer result.
 > -   It is not required that if two objects are unequal according to the `equals(Object)` method, then calling the `hashCode` method on each of the two objects must produce distinct integer results.
-However, the programmer should be aware that producing distinct integer results for unequal objects may improve the performance of hash tables.
+> However, the programmer should be aware that producing distinct integer results for unequal objects may improve the performance of hash tables.

 The first bullet mirrors the consistency property of `equals` and the second is the requirement we came up with above.
 The third states an important detail that we will discuss in a moment.

-<contentimage slug="implementing-hashcode-correctly"></contentimage>

-## Implementing hashCode {#implementinghashcode}
+## Implementing `hashCode`

 A very easy implementation of `Person.hashCode` is the following: